 - From: $20.00

-This summer the Australian National Maritime Museum is taking families on a fascinating journey to the Arctic in a new interactive exhibition, Arctic Voices, opening on 14 December.
+This summer the Australian National Maritime Museum is taking families on a fascinating journey to the Arctic in a new interactive exhibition, Arctic Voices, open until 1 May, 2018.

 The Arctic is a place of rapid change and despite its seemingly remote location, it is connected to us all.
 What affects the Arctic in turn affects the whole planet.
 Arctic Voices uses interactive experiences, photos, videos and real specimens to convey that the Arctic is more than just snow – it is land, water, and ice.
 It is home to people and a surprising diversity of wildlife.